 One of the main reasons a homeowner might invest in a level 2 inspection is during the sale or transfer of property.
 This is a requirement for anyone involved in the process, and it’s important to note that a home inspector won’t cover all of the ins and outs that a certified sweep will.
 It’s simply not part of their job description, and they aren’t required to look inside the flue at all.

-It’s important that all parties involved in the buying or selling process know the value of the home in question, making this a necessary step when evaluating the property.
+All parties involved in the buying or selling process should know the value of the home in question.
+The chimney is a big part of the property’s draw so evaluating it is a necessary step.
 If you want to get an accurate and knowledgeable assessment, depend on our crew.
 We have the equipment, the training, and the expertise necessary to get the job done right.

-Other instances where a level 2 inspection would be necessary would be after a major change was made to the system (such as changing fuel type, switching materials, relining, etc.), after a chimney fire or similar event that would threaten the structural soundness of the structure, or after a natural disaster, such as a hurricane, tornado, fire, earthquake, or something similar.
+Other instances where a level 2 inspection would be necessary are after a major change to the system.
+This would include changes such as fuel type, switching materials, relining or major repair.
+Anything that threatens the structural soundness triggers this inspection as well.
+Those might include a chimney fire or similar event, a natural disaster, such as a hurricane, tornado, fire, earthquake, or a rebuild.

 Difference Between A Level 1 & Level 2 Inspection

-So, why is a level 2 inspection the new standard?
-Well, if no changes were made to your system and it seems to be running fine, then a basic overview of your fireplace and chimney should be just fine.
+Why is a level 2 inspection the new standard?
+If no changes were made to your system and it seems to be running fine, then a basic overview of your fireplace and chimney should be just fine.
 Unfortunately, there are many instances where this is not the case.
-A level 1 inspection only asks that the sweep inspect all visible and easily accessible parts of the chimney and that they check for any potential obstructions or creosote buildup.
+A level 1 inspection only requires the sweep to inspect all easily accessible parts of the chimney.
+They will look for damages, obstructions and creosote buildup but cannot see the whole system.

-A lot of systems are good to go after this type of overview, but if any bigger issues are suspected, then a closer look is necessary for guaranteeing a safer living space and a better functioning appliance.
+Some systems are good to go after this type of overview.
+Unfortunately, if any bigger issues are suspected, then a closer look is necessary.
+This guarantees a safer living space and a better functioning appliance.

-A level 2 inspection encompasses all the parts of a level 1 inspection, then takes it a step further by requiring the sweep to do a video scan of the chimney’s interior.
-This ensures that every crack and corner is examined and accounted for, and the sweep can take note of any necessary repairs and build up, as well.
+A level 2 inspection encompasses all the parts of a level 1 inspection and requires a video scan of the chimney’s interior.
+This ensures that every crack is examined and accounted for.
+From there the sweep can take note of any necessary repairs and build up.
 Afterward, the sweep will make suggestions as to how the homeowner might best proceed forward with any necessary repair or cleaning work.

 Our Sweeps Are Qualified To Help You Out